mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 ### Fulfill the first order from our 3PL vendor

-- **Result**: Our 3PL vendor shipped three orders
+- **Result**: Our 3PL vendor shipped three orders.
 - **Grade**: A

-Our 3PL vendor is now up and running, shipping one of our low-volume products.
+Our 3PL vendor is now up and running.
+They're fulfilling orders for one of our low-volume products as a trial run.
 Things have been fairly smooth so far, and we're on track to transition the remainder of the products over in February.

 ### Reach code complete on the next TinyPilot Pro release

 - **Result**: We reached code complete in first week of January
 - **Grade**: C

-We were close to hitting this deadline, but there was one final bug that took longer than I expected.
+We were close to hitting this deadline, but there was one final bug that took longer than I expected, and we had fewer dev hours due to the holidays.
 As of this writing, we're at code complete and planning to publish the release next week.

 ### Prepare for a January launch of TinyPilot Voyager 2a

 - **Result**: We're on track for a January release.
 - **Grade**: A

 We're on track for this so far.
-It's always hard with a new release to anticipate all the changes that will be necessary, but we've completed almost all of the predictable tasks, so we have spare capacity to fix unanticipated issues.
+It's always hard with a new release to anticipate all the changes that will be necessary, but we've completed almost all of the predictable tasks, so we have spare capacity to fix unexpected issues.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats